Strawberry Fire (2016): Effects

 Because of the wildfire, the Wheeler Peak Scenic Drive was closed after the Lower Lehman Creek Campground.
 Additionally, the Strawberry Creek Road, the Wheeler Peak Campground, and several trails were closed.
 The Wheeler Peak Scenic Drive was reopened on August 19, and the campground was scheduled the reopen on August 22.
 A Burned Area Emergency Response team started assessing the damage while the wildfire was still burning.

 The Strawberry Creek Campground was hit and heavily damaged by the fire.
 Furthermore, the habitat of the Bonneville cutthroat trout was damaged.
 Some fish were killed directly by the heat and the debris of the fire, but most damage was done by the destruction of the vegetation on the banks of the creek.
-The vegetation used to reduce erosion, and created shades, that kept the water cold.
+The vegetation used to reduce erosion and created shade that kept the water cold.
 The superintendent of the national park said the water would warm, and sedimentation would occur.
 The Bonneville cutthroat trout was reintroduced to the national park fourteen years before the Strawberry Fire, in 2002.
 On August 16 and 17, while the wildfire was still burning, the Snake Creek was renovated in order to restore the habitat of the fish.
 The renovation was executed by the Great Basin National Park, the Nevada Division of Wildlife, and the Bureau of Land Management as was agreed upon in a 2006 conservation agreement.

 The habitat of the elk was damaged as well due to the destruction of trees and other vegetation, but an employee of the park said the newly created meadows would give the elk a large amount of food.
 Besides, he said the fire would be good for aspens, of which the population was decreasing prior to the wildfire, since a wildfire stimulates the development of roots.
 However, the wildfire also made the area vulnerable to an influx of nonnative grasses, that could threaten the native vegetation, and could potentially fuel another wildfire.

 Less than two years before the Strawberry Fire, a National Park Service archaeologist found a 134-year-old Winchester rifle leaning against a juniper tree near Strawberry Creek Campground.
 The tree was destroyed by the fire.